michalpom/example-repo/README.txt

 # Example Repository
-This is a sample repo, hello world
+This is a sample repo, just to get fimiliar with git fundamentals.

-This is a second change
+Done along with an udemy.com course.